What happens on the day of the driving test? Do you know what to expect during your test?

 Your driving instructor will explain why you haven’t passed the test and give you a driving test report detailing the faults you made.

-Although you can retake your test after just 10 working days, follow the advice of your driving instructor and only put straight back in for your test if you both feel you are ready.
+You can retake your test after just ten working days, but you should follow the advice of your driving instructor and only put straight back in for your test if you both feel you are ready.